porsche-design-system/porsche-design-system/packages/storefront/src/pages/partials/loader-script.md

 **Function name:** `getLoaderScriptScript()`

 When using `porsche-design-system/components-{angular|react}` our core loader gets bundled into your application.
-This impacts the loading behavior of Porsche Design System components because the code gets executed later once the framework bootstraps.
+This impacts the loading behavior of Porsche Design System components because the code gets executed later, once the framework bootstraps.

-To achieve this bootstrapping earlier we provide a partial called `getLoaderScript()` in all `@porsche-design-system/components-{js|angular|react}` packages which needs to be imported into the `<head>` of your `index.html`.
+To achieve this bootstrapping earlier we provide a partial called `getLoaderScript()` in all `@porsche-design-system/components-{js|angular|react}` packages which needs to be imported into the `<body>` of your `index.html`.

 ## Supported options:
 - **withoutTags**: boolean = false